 - Is this article a classic argument where the author wants to convince you of their point?
 Or is it more exploratory and consensual, attempting to look at several sides of an issue and letting the reader decide or leaving the decision tentative?

 - What are the constraints on this issue?
 What current events, circumstances or attitudes affect the audience and author?

-The support includes XXXX The support is adequate/ inadequate and is relevant/ irrelevant to the author’s claim.
+The support includes XXX.
+The support is adequate (inadequate) and is relevant (irrelevant) to the author’s claim because XXX.

 A response answers the question, "What did you think?"
 It may include one or more of the following:

 - Your personal reaction to the article's ideas.

 - How your life experience makes you reflect on this topic in a similar or different way from the author.